 LEARNING (PDF) By John W. Thomas, Ph.
 D, March, 2000

-This review examines research related to a teaching and learning model popularly referred to as "Project-Based Learning" (PBL).
+This review, commissioned by the Autodesk Foundation in its final year (2000), examines research related to a teaching and learning model popularly referred to as "Project-Based Learning" (PBL).
 All of the research on Project-Based Learning has taken place in the past ten years and most of it in just the last few years.
 Since there is not a large body of PBL research, the review is inclusive rather than selective.

 The review covers eight topics: